 Next, we headed to the Spanish Steps.
 It was a laugh to Explorason that this Gladiator was equipped with a mobile/cell phone and was really not that interested in his job – to pose for photos.

 So when we decline the Spanish Steps we eye off mesh and scaffolding.
 More of Rome under renovation.

 We are pretty stuffed already.
 The fountain in front of the steps is completely covered up and dug up.
 It is again Under Renovation!
 This is getting to be a bit too common.

 We have had a rough few days with some personal matters to sort out.

-In fact, I can see Explorason is losing interest in even looking at the sights.
+In fact, I can see Explorason is losing interest in even looking at the sights with so much of Rome under renovation.
 So we stop for coffee.
 And it was a magnificent Cappuccino too.
 One thing the Italians have perfected is their coffee.

 We leave here to go to Fontana di Trevi.
 It is completely closed.
 Under Renovation again !!!!!

-There is a pathetic man made 1 metre puddle of water in front a statue, and tourists line up to throw in a coin and make a wish.
+There is a pathetic man-made 1-meter puddle of water in front of a statue, and tourists line up to throw in a coin and make a wish.
 This is not even feeling like Rome should feel.